 Non-English Undergraduate Courses

-Applications start in mid-March.
-The first screening consists of a screening of Grades, EJU, TOEFL/IELTS, Statement of Purpose, and scores from the applicant’s home country (optional).
+Applications begin in mid-March.
+The first screening consists of a review of Grades, EJU, TOEFL/IELTS, Statement of Purpose and scores from the applicant’s home country (optional).

 Student Exchange Programs